koek1/Student_Project_Marking_WebApp/DOCUMENTATION.md

 docker exec student_marking_db mongorestore /backup
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is developed for educational purposes as part of a student project marking system.

-## For Lecturers
+## For Lecturers / Potential Employers

 This application demonstrates:
 - **Full-stack development** with modern technologies